sekkiat/people_enum/README.md

 # People Enum
 ## A simple & smart people reconnaissance tools written in Python.

-- Allows user to collect social media can be foudn in Web
+- Allows user to collect social media can be found from Internet
 - Just required user to enter a target name to start gather information on the specific target.

 ![ezgif com-video-to-gif](https://user-images.githubusercontent.com/41354603/54493012-769ad200-4906-11e9-9a5d-fa8f520a3b51.gif)